z-cog/tempMazeGame/README.md

+# MazeGame
+This is the final project of a 400-level computer graphics course.

-# tempMazeGame
+# Running
-this is a temporary github repo to share an executable of a simple game project.
+Download the src folder, the .dll file, and the .exe.
+Please make sure these all end up in the same folder.

 # Controls
-wasd  -  movement keys
+w/a/s/d  -  movement keys

 mouse -  look